 Faith graduated from Willamette University College of Law magna cum laude.
 During law school, Faith served as Editor-in-Chief of Willamette Law Online and as an Executive Editor of the Willamette Journal of International Law and Dispute Resolution.
 She was a member of the Pro Bono Honors Society, volunteered for the Willamette University Public Interest Law Project, and served in various positions in other extra-curricular groups.
 Faith’s interest in serving people and justice led her to practice with Andersen Morse & Linthorst.

-In addition to her law degree, Faith earned a Master’s Degree in Business Administration (MBA).
+In addition to her law degree, Faith earned a Master’s in Business Administration (MBA).

 She is a member of the Oregon State Bar Association, the Oregon Trial Lawyers Association, the Jackson County Bar Association, and the American Association for Justice (AAJ).
-She is the Education Chair of the Anti-Human Trafficking Litigation Group of AAJ.
-She is also a member of the AAJ Nursing Home Litigation Group.
-She serves as the Co-Chair of the Oregon Trial Lawyers’ Publication Committee, as a Board Member for the Oregon Jury Project, and serves the Oregon State Bar on the Executive Committee of the Products Liability Section, on the Trial Panel for the Disciplinary Committee, and as a member of the Practice and Procedure Committee.
+She is the Education Chair of the Anti-Human Trafficking Litigation Group of AAJ and an at large member of the AAJ Nursing Home Litigation Group Executive Committee.
+She serves as the Co-Chair of the Oregon Trial Lawyers’ Publication Committee, as a Board Member for the Oregon Jury Project, and serves the Oregon State Bar on the Executive Committee of the Products Liability Section as chair-elect, as Regional Director for the Oregon State Bar Disciplinary Committee, and as Immediate Past Chair of the Oregon State Bar Practice and Procedure Committee.
+Faith is a 9th Circuit Lawyer Representative.
 She has also authored an amicus brief for the Oregon Trial Lawyers Association filed with the Oregon Court of Appeals, helping to successfully stop a water-birthing center’s attempt to force a baby who suffered birth trauma into arbitration.
-She volunteers for the Oregon Juvenile Justice Project.
+Most recently, she is the Southern Oregon Regional Director for the Oregon Trial Lawyers Fire Response team, helping coordinate a team of volunteer lawyers helping Almeda, Obenchain, and Slater fire victims with their insurance claims.

 Faith received the National Association of Women Lawyers Outstanding Law Graduate Award and the Bruce Spaulding Memorial Award for Trial Advocacy.
 While studying for her MBA, she was named a Willamette MBA Scholar, received the Exceptional Performance Award for Integrated Knowledge Evaluation Week, and won the Fitzhenry Joint Degree Scholar Award.